vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 For more information on dependent profiles, see [Profile Dependencies](https://docs.chef.io/inspec/profiles/#profile-dependencies).

 #### InSpec Vendoring
 Dependent profiles are "vendored" or cached into the /vendor folder in the profile.
-This is important to pay attention to because if changes are made to dependent profiles and this cache is not updated you will not see the changes when you run the profile though the parent.
+This is important to pay attention to because if changes are made to dependent profiles and this cache is not updated the changes will not be seen when the parent profile is run.

-Update the vendor/cache.
+Update the vendor/cache:
 ```bash
 inspec vendor --overwrite
 Dependencies for profile /vmware-vcsa-7.0-stig-baseline successfully vendored to /vmware-vcsa-7.0-stig-baseline/vendor
 ```

 ### Controls
-For the profiles we develop, the controls folder contains a file for each STIG control that includes that controls metadata and a test for auditing.
+In each profile, the controls folder contains a file for each STIG control that includes that control's metadata and a test for auditing.

-Example control file
+Example control file:
 ```ruby
 control 'ESXI-70-000001' do
   title 'Access to the ESXi host must be limited by enabling lockdown mode.'